reactivemarbles/DynamicData/README.md

 #### Observing item changes

-Binding is a very small part of dynamic data.
+Binding is a very small part of Dynamic Data.
 The above notify property changed overloads are just an example when binding.
 If you have a domain object which has children observables you can use ```MergeMany()``` which subscribes to and unsubscribes from items according to collection changes.

 ```csharp
 var myoperation = somedynamicdatasource.Connect()